Complete Call-by-Value Calculi of Control Operators II: Strong Termination: Strong Normalization

-Now $M$ turns out to be visible from $L$, whilst it was previously out of vision as $M$ occurred to the right of $L$.
+Now $M$ turns out to be visible from $L$, while it was previously out of vision, as $M$ occurred to the right of $L$.
 Hence the vision of $L$ is widened by the reduction.
-Furthermore, $M$ becomes visible from $N$ while $M$ was skipped by jumper $[k]$ previously.
+Furthermore, $M$ becomes visible from $N$, while it was previously skipped by jumper $[k]$.
 These phenomena make the proof of Lem.~\ref{vcn44} fail.

 This situation is troublesome since the problem does not arise if $l\in N$.
-In this case we cannot narrow the scope of $\mu k$.
+In this case, we cannot narrow the scope of $\mu k$.
 The behavior is influenced by whether $l\in N$ or not.
-We would need a sensitive argument depending on occurrences of variables. \end{rema}
+We would need an argument sensitive to the occurrences of variables. \end{rema}